Jim Thiebaud: Biography

-Thiebaud is the Vice President at Deluxe Distribution, the company that produces and distributes Real Skateboards, AntiHero Skateboards, Krooked Skateboards, Thunder Trucks, Venture Trucks, and Spitfire Wheels.
+Thiebaud is the Vice President at Deluxe Distribution, the company that produces and distributes Real Skateboards, AntiHero Skateboards, Krooked Skateboards, There Skateboards, Thunder Trucks, Venture Trucks, and Spitfire Wheels.
 Thiebaud is known as a very dedicated skateboarder who is very supportive of his team riders, skateboard shops, and anything that rings true to a simple, straightforward, "purist's" skateboarding ideal.
 Through "Actions REALized," Thiebaud was inspirational in the late 2000s movement of the skateboarding industry to look for and create worthwhile charities and causes within skateboarding that give back, support those in need, and perpetuate the idea of skateboarders taking care of their own.

+Thiebaud authored the books Do The Distance and Loose Change.

 Thiebaud currently lives in the San Francisco Bay Area.